The Copenhagen canals are glowing with lights on the kayaks and decorations on the building on the Santa Lucia Parade, Copenhagen

 Final Thoughts: St. Lucia Day and Santa Lucia Parade in Copenhagen

 The Santa Lucia parade in Copenhagen is a celebration of light, warmth, and the festive community spirit that defines Danish culture.
-In this article, we also explored the significance and how it is celebrated in Copenhagen.

 If you’re visiting Copenhagen in December, you cannot miss the Santa Lucia Parade at Tivoli Gardens and the Lucia Kayak Parade in the Copenhagen canals.